bernardladenthin/BitcoinAddressFinder/README.md

 If you have a laptop like HP ZBook G3/G4/G5 "hybrid graphics" mode is very slow because of the shared memory.
 Please select in the BIOS "discrete graphics".

 ## Future improvements
+- Refactor the entire key generation infrastructure to support a key provider.
+This provider should be configurable to supply private keys from various sources, such as Random, Secrets File, Key Range, and others.
+All consumers should retrieve keys from this provider.

 ### KeyProvider
 - Key generation within a specific key range.
 See #27